 Wells Forest demonstrates how sustainable forestry, wildlife conservation, education, and dark sky preservation can thrive together on the same landscape.

 Renewal at Wells Forest emerges through a unique combination of nature immersion, dark skies, learning, reflection, and discovery.
-Visitors may arrive for many different reasons—some to explore the forest, some to study wildlife or sustainable forestry, some to experience the night sky, and others simply to slow down and reconnect.
-Through these experiences, many leave with a renewed sense of perspective, purpose, and connection—to themselves, to the natural world, and to something larger than both.
+Every visitor arrives with a different purpose—some to explore the forest, some to learn about wildlife and astronomy, and others simply to slow down and reconnect.
+Whatever the path, Wells Forest offers opportunities for reflection, discovery, and renewal beneath Maine's dark skies.

 Where Forest Meets Sky